-“Race in the 1L Curriculum” highlights scholarship and activism that addresses racial disparities in the way these bodies of law are taught, formulated, and operate.
+“Race and the 1L Curriculum” highlights scholarship and activism that addresses racial disparities in the way these bodies of law are taught, formulated, and operate.

 A yearlong series at Duke Law sponsored by the dean’s office is examining race in the context of the six foundational subjects in the first-year curriculum: torts, criminal law, civil procedure, contracts, property law, and constitutional law.

 Each discussion in the “Race and the 1L Curriculum” webinar series is moderated by a faculty scholar who teaches a first-year course in the area of law under consideration.
 The events feature scholars and others engaged in research and legal actions that address racial disparities in the way these bodies of law are taught or formulated, or how they play out in practice.

 Introducing the series on Sept.
 24, Dean Kerry Abrams noted how recent events have highlighted the effects of racism on the legal system, including the refusal of a Kentucky grand jury, just the day before, to indict police officers who had killed Breonna Taylor in her home on March 13.

 “This makes it all the more important that we focus as a school and as a community on what needs to change in the legal system if it is ever going to be truly just,” said Abrams, the James B. Duke and Benjamin N. Duke Dean and professor of law.
 “Not only does race play a role in shaping legal outcomes, but law can also work to shape our understandings of race and can either prop up or help chip away at the systems that create and maintain racism.”